cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Henry Corrigan-Gibbs, Mariana Raykova, and Christopher Wood for useful feedback on the syntax of VDAF schemes.
+Thanks to Henry Corrigan-Gibbs, Armando Faz-Hernández, Mariana Raykova, and Christopher Wood for useful feedback on and contributions to the spec.